-Because no signature or PIN verification is typically required, contactless purchases are typically limited to a set maximum amount per transaction, known as a "floor limit".
+Because no signature or PIN verification is typically required, contactless purchases are typically limited to a set maximum amount per transaction.
+This is known as a "floor limit".
 The floor limits may vary by country or by the merchant.
-In the UK it's typically £30 though some merchants may only allow £20.
+In the UK, it's typically £45 though some merchants may only allow less.

-Alternatively, You may have reached our prepaid card limit of Max 15 Transactions per day.
-Please note you can find these limits as part of our fees and limits which can be found here.
+Alternatively, you may have reached our prepaid card limit of max 15 Transactions per day.
+You can find these limits as part of our fees and limits which can be found here.

 Submit a Request